Modern Minimalist Living Room with Japandi Flair

 Let your art dictate the mood.
 This concept places a curated gallery wall at the heart of your living room, with the sage and blue palette serving as a supportive, harmonious backdrop.

 Paint your walls a neutral, warm white or a very pale sage.
 Choose a sofa in a versatile, mid-tone blue.
 The real star here is the gallery wall, featuring a mix of artwork that predominantly uses sage green and various shades of blue.
 Think abstract paintings, botanical prints, or even framed textiles.
 Vary frame styles and sizes for visual interest.
-This approach allows for incredible personalization and ensures the room feels deeply reflective of your taste.
-The truth is, a well-curated wall can tell a whole story.
+This approach allows for incredible personalization and ensures the room feels deeply reflective of your taste. a well-curated wall can tell a whole story.

 This idea focuses on how light interacts with materials, using sage and blue to enhance a sense of airiness and subtle luxury.
 It's about creating a living room that feels bright and expansive, even if the footprint is modest.